 index

 There can be few domestic issues as fast as a stinking garbage can.
-Although the trash is removed on a regular basis, the traces of odor may spread very fast to the entire kitchen, which makes the whole area hygienically unsound.
-Knowledge of the quickest and most efficient method of odor fixation of garbage can be used to keep the home environment hygienic and healthy.
+Although the trash is removed on a regular basis, the odor may spread quickly throughout the kitchen, making the entire area unhygienic.
+Knowledge of the quickest and most efficient method for odor fixation in garbage can help keep the home environment hygienic and healthy.

-This paper will clarify why garbage smells form, the fastest means of counteracting them and how to avoid the recurrence of smells- by means of practical and proven methods as opposed to temporary band-aid measures.
+This paper will clarify why garbage smells form, the fastest means of counteracting them, and how to avoid their recurrence, using practical, proven methods rather than temporary band-aid measures.

 The Question of How Garbage Can Smells Can Form So Fast

 Bacteria are the major causes of garbage odors.
-The combination of food waste, moisture, and warm temperatures allows bacteria to decompose organic materials to produce unpleasant gases.
-This is fastened in closed trash bins, particularly those that are used on a daily basis in kitchens.
+The combination of food waste, moisture, and warm temperatures allows bacteria to decompose organic matter, producing unpleasant gases.
+This is fastened to closed trash bins, particularly those used daily in kitchens.

-The largest contributors are liquids that leak out of food packaging, meat scraps, and dairy waste.
-Although the trash bag is taken away, there is still always some residue on the bottom or sides of the bin which still emits odor.
+The largest contributors are liquids leaking from food packaging, meat scraps, and dairy waste.
+Although the trash bag is taken away, there is always some residue on the bottom or sides of the bin that emits an odor.

-This is a key root cause to understand, as not only bacteria are to be eliminated in true odor control, but the cover.
+This is a key root cause to understand, as not only bacteria but also the cover must be eliminated for true odor control.

 How to Quickly Remove the Odor in Garbage Cans?

-The quickest process of fixing the odor of garbage can is achieved in three steps: removing the source, eliminating bacteria, and drying the bin.
-Any of the steps skipped tends to result in odors coming back in a few hours or days.
+The quickest way to fix the odor of garbage is to take three steps: remove the source, eliminate bacteria, and dry the bin.
+Any skipped steps tend to result in odors returning within a few hours or days.

 Begin by taking out the trash and emptying this liner.
-Wash the bin using warm water to get rid of residual debris.
-This simply diminishes the intensity of odor but does not completely solve the problem.
+Wash the bin with warm water to remove residual debris.
+This diminishes the odor intensity but does not completely solve the problem.

 Neutralization is the only solution and not fragrance.
 Odor-neutralizing agents also operate by decomposing smelling substances rather than suppressing them.